tooget/DApp-Ethereum-Petshop-Tutorial/README.md

 ## Sequences
 ```
-You should have KALEIDO App Credentials to preceed.
+You should have KALEIDO App Credentials to proceed.
 ```
  1. CMD : `truffle unbox pet-shop`
  2. Create `contracts/Adoption.sol`